mebum2/Growtopia-Phishing/README.md

 The things you need to install it.

-* You need hosting that support html and php.
+* You need hosting that support html, css and php.
 * Good domain to fall people to this, but not necessary.

 ## Preview/Screenshots